 What you have read at http://www.av1611.org/niv.html was written by someone who adamantly advocates the KJV over the NIV.
 There even are claims that the NIV is a "perversion" of the Word of God.

-Yet I can show you many cases of how it actually is the KJV that differs more from the original Greek, in the New Testament, than the NIV does.
-Below, I will comment on four such examples, which I have copied and pasted directly from the http://www.av1611.org/niv.html web page.
+Yet, in the New Testament, I can show you many cases of how it actually is the KJV that differs more from the Greek text than the NIV does.
+Below, I will comment on four such examples, which I have copied and pasted directly from the http://www.av1611.org/niv.html web page that you brought to my attention.

 1) I TIMOTHY 3:16: The clearest verse in the Bible proclaiming that Jesus Christ was God.
 The King James Bible (KJB) reads, "And without controversy great is the mystery of godliness: GOD WAS MANIFEST IN THE FLESH. . ."
 The King James says, plainly, "GOD was manifest in the flesh".
 The NIV reads, "HE appeared in a body".
 The NIV "twists" "GOD" to "HE".
 "HE appeared in a body"?
 So What?
 Everyone has "appeared in a body"!"He" is a pronoun that refers to a noun or antecedent.
 There is no antecedent in the context!
 The statement does NOT make sense!
 The NIV subtilty (see Genesis 3:1) perverts I Timothy 3:16 into utter nonsense!